 Car insurance is also undergoing a digital shift, with some digital vehicle sales including temporary insurance policies as part of the purchase journey.
 This eliminates the burden of investing additional time and money to find short-term cover or committing to annual cover on the spot.
 However, it is clearly still a nascent offering, with just 6% of those surveyed stating that a temporary policy was included in the vehicle sale.

 When it comes to arranging insurance for their recently-purchased vehicle, there is an equal balance between telephone and online as the preferred method (48% each).
 Nearly a third of those (28%) said they wait up to ten minutes for their policy to be confirmed.
 A further 22% wait as long as 20 minutes to get cover.
 According to Tempcover CEO Alan Inskip, temporary insurance could be more time and cost effective in this situation too.

-He said: “With a temporary insurance policy, drivers can obtain fully-comprehensive cover in 90 seconds through an entirely digital process.
+He said: “With a temporary insurance policy, drivers can obtain quotes for fully-comprehensive cover in 90 seconds through an entirely digital process.
 This fits in line with the evolving consumer purchase trends.
 It also takes the stress out of searching for annual insurance on the spot and provides the driver with near instant cover so that they can immediately drive their new car.
 The driver then has the opportunity to thoroughly research the best annual policy to suit their needs.
 An added benefit is there’s no risk to any existing No Claims Discount, as it’s a separate and standalone policy.”

 Interested in learning more?
 Get your temporary car insurance quote today!